How to buy Pacific American Holdings (PAK) shares

 Pacific American Holdings Limited is a coking coal business based in Australia.
-Pacific American Holdings shares (PAK) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $0.021 – an increase of 5% over the previous week. and has a market cap (total outstanding shares value) of $6.1 million.
+Pacific American Holdings shares (PAK) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Pacific American Holdings has a trailing 12-month revenue of around $50,648.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Pacific American Holdings

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the Australian Securities Exchange (ASX).
 Our table below can help you choose.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, like your ID and tax file number.
 Fund your account with a bank transfer, PayPal or debit card.

 - Search for Pacific American Holdings .
 Find the share by name or ticker symbol: PAK.
 Research its history to confirm it's a solid investment against your financial goals.